UFHCC-BCBSR/res-bioinfo-showcase/narrative.md

 Thank you all for joining us today.
 We're excited to share what makes the Cancer Center's BCB-SR Bioinformatics unit unique - our expertise, our approach to collaboration, and the tools we've developed to advance your research.

-We've structured our presentation as this hub-and-spoke diagram to illustrate the the multiple, complementary ways BCB-SR Bioinformatics advances research at the UF Health Cancer Center.
+We've structured our presentation as this hub-and-spoke diagram to illustrate the multiple, complementary ways BCB-SR Bioinformatics advances research at the UF Health Cancer Center.

 ### [Expertise Section] @jobrant